- Your Government

 - Information on how code compliance can protect landlord rights

 - Developing a proactive police relationship

 Rental property owners / managers will be directed to email the Public Information Office or call 520-421-8711, ext.
 6760.

 Interested property owners / managers will be briefed on the program, which consists of an eight-hour seminar split into two four-hour sessions and a police inspection of the property from a security viewpoint.
 The police security inspection includes deadbolt locks, view holes in the doors, window security latches, landscaping to minimize criminal hiding areas, and proper outdoor lighting.
 It also includes setting up a Neighborhood Watch Program and encouraging resident involvement.

-After the owner/manager has completed all three phases of the program, the police department will certify the complex as a member of the CFMHP and issue a certificate, which may be renewed annually.
-This certification entitles the owner/manager to display exterior signs indicating their participation in the police-endorsed activity.
-Managers may also use the program logo on all of their advertising, stationary, and business cards.
+After the owner / manager has completed all three phases of the program, the police department will certify the complex as a member of the CFMHP and issue a certificate, which may be renewed annually.
+This certification entitles the owner / manager to display exterior signs indicating their participation in the police-endorsed activity.
+Managers may also use the program logo on their advertising, stationery, and business cards.

-Any interested rental property owners or managers who may want further information on the Crime Free Multi-Housing Program can contact Officer Thomas Anderson at (520)421-8700 or Officer Anderson’s voice mail at 421-8711 Ext.6760.
+Any interested rental property owners or managers who may want further information on the Crime Free Multi-Housing Program can contact Officer Thomas Anderson.